The Links, Incorporated

 In 2017, under the guidance of President Gail Williams, building on sixty-five years of history, we expanded a program established by a single facet, under the leadership of then President Sharon Robeson, The Ivanetta Davis Rosebud Society (which provides multi-dimensional mentorship to girls of color in Nashville) into an umbrella project supported by all five facets: Services to Youth, The Arts, National Trends and Service, International Trends and Services, and Health and Human Services.

-The Nashville Chapter approaches the third decade of the 21st century recommitting to bringing the arts, positive health interventions, academic tutoring, global awareness, positive role models, college preparedness, STEM and STEAM immersion, into the lives of girls of color to make a positive difference.
-By taking a true 360 degree perspective made possible by involvement of all five facets and by creating a distinct and streamlined organizational structure, we seek to create a program that reflects the spirit of the chapter—a spirit of empowerment, elegance, and efficiency.
+The Nashville (TN) Chapter is committed to bringing the arts, positive health interventions, academic tutoring, global awareness, positive role models, college preparedness, STEM and STEAM immersion, into the lives of girls of color to make a positive difference.
+By taking a true 360 degree perspective made possible by involvement of all five facets and by creating a distinct and streamlined organizational structure, we seek to create a program that reflects the spirit of the chapter — a spirit of empowerment, elegance, and efficiency.

-In 1986 25th National Assembly of the Links, Incorporated was held in Nashville, Tennessee at the Opryland Hotel.
-Though by that date there were other much beloved chapters in and around Music City, The Nashville Chapter of the Links, Incorporated, the chapter that came in before Atlanta Charlotte, Miami, and Birmingham, as well as before the other chapters in Middle Tennessee, was recognized as a chapter whose founding helped to establish The Links as a national organization, and the Nashville Chapter was recognized as a chapter that has stayed true to the roots of its founding.
+In 1986, the 25th National Assembly of the Links, Incorporated was held in Nashville, Tennessee at the Opryland Hotel.
+Though by that date there were other much beloved chapters in and around Music City, The Nashville (TN) Chapter of the Links, Incorporated, the chapter that came in before Atlanta, Charlotte, Miami, and Birmingham, as well as before the other chapters in Middle Tennessee, was recognized as a chapter whose founding helped to establish The Links, Incorporated as a national organization, and the Nashville (TN) Chapter was recognized as a chapter that has stayed true to the roots of its founding.

-Former President Edwina Heffner stated the case with empowered, elegance, and efficiency at the time of our fiftieth anniversary,” “We value our relationship with each other, and we value our relationship with the community.
+Former President Edwina Heffner stated the case with empowered, elegance, and efficiency at the time of our 50th anniversary, “We value our relationship with each other, and we value our relationship with the community.
 Our mission is to serve and to make an impact on the lives of others.”
 Throughout our history that is what has not changed.

 And these are the names of the women who got us started: Alberta Bontemps, Georgia Boyd, Pearl Creswell, Ivanetta Davis, Bess Faulkner, Lurelia Freeman, Marie Johnson, Minerva Hawkins, Hazel Pannell, Ruth Redd, Marion Roberts, Margaret Simms, Jessie West, Edith Work, Charlie Mae Singleton, Jessie Vann, and Elizabeth Walker.

-Written by Alice Randall Ewing of the Nashville Chapter of The Links, Incorporated
+Written by Alice Randall of the Nashville (TN) Chapter of The Links, Incorporated